Best Buffalo Dog Food: Quick Picks

 Bison is pretty similar to beef, which is recognized as a healthy protein for dogs.
 In fact, bison is often called “the other red meat.”
 However, there are a few key differences, which make bison preferable to beef in some respects.

 For example, bison is leaner than beef.
 A slab of choice beef contains more than 18 grams of fat per 3.5-ounce-serving (I’m making myself hungry…).
 By comparison, a similar portion of bison contains only 2.42 grams of fat.
-Additionally, bison contains slightly more protein per ounce than beef does.
+Additionally, bison contains slightly more protein per ounce than beef does, making it a great high-protein dog food choice.

 But wait, there’s more: Bison also has less fat per ounce than chicken, pork or sockeye salmon.
 So, it isn’t only a good alternative to beef; bison is a good protein in its own right!